mishakessler/unix-environment/README.md

 If Command Line Tools are already installed, you will receive `xcode-select: error: command line tools are already installed, use "Software Update" to install updates`.

-If Command Line Tools is installed at the wrong path, try running the following command to reset the path location.
+If Command Line Tools is installed at the wrong path, this may be intentional; if you have the full Xcode suite, the output should state `/Library/Developer/CommandLineTools`; if not, simply try running the following command to reset the path location.

 ```shell
 xcode-select -r